williamyeny/williamyeny.github.io/content/2025-06-11-dragon-fruit/index.md

 {{ image(src="wild-dragon-fruit-plant.jpg") }}

-My second favorite fact is that dragon fruit stems are often beheaded so that a different cactus could be surgically attached on top.
+The second fact I tell them is that dragon fruit stems are often beheaded so that a different cactus could be surgically attached on top.
 This process is called grafting, where a scion (the parasite) is grafted onto a rootstock (the stem).

 {{ image(src="grafted-cacti.webp") }}